 bank deposits, crucial for the country to secure financial aid,

 was unlikely to be approved by parliament on Tuesday.
-The House
+That would

 It could also inject fresh volatility into financial markets

 and weigh on the euro.
-Safe-haven German bund were higher on
+Safe-haven German bund futures were

-The single currency slipped 0.1 percent against the
+The single currency fell 0.1 percent against the

 low of $1.2882.
 Below that, support was expected around the